dreamcordjs/dreamcord/packages/dreamcord/README.md

 ## About

-Discordic is a [Node.js](https://nodejs.org) module that allows you to intuitively interact with [Discord's API](https://discord.com/developers/docs/intro).
+Dreamcord is a [Node.js](https://nodejs.org) module that allows you to intuitively interact with [Discord's API](https://discord.com/developers/docs/intro).

 It allows you to create powerful bots for [Discord's ever growing platform](https://discord.com).